tkaixinn/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Adding an organisation to existing persons: `addorg`

+Adds or updates the existing contact's organisation.

+Format: `addorg name:NAME organisation:ORGANISATION`

+To remove an existing contact's organisation record:

+Format: `addorg name:NAME organisation:`

+Examples:
+* `addorg name: John Doe organisation: National University of Singapore`

 ### Adding an event to existing persons: `addevent`

 Adds or updates an event for an existing contact.

 Format: `addevent name:NAME event:EVENT`

+To remove an event from an existing contact:

+Format: `addevent name:NAME event:`

 Examples:
 * `addevent name:John Doe event:Met at NUS Career Fair 2024`